MarianoANDR/Urban-Garden/README.md

 - Document the development process and explain the decisions made.

-- Student creates a project board and utilizes board for communication with mentor by keeping it up-to-date throughout project.
+- Student creates a project board and utilizes board for communication with mentor

+ keeps it up-to-date throughout project.

  Student plans for MVP using user flow charts, wireframes, and/or schema designs.

 - Code is documented/commented and follows coding standards.